 - Lack of full-featured profilers.

 The pricing for each solution is straightforward and flexible – you can have a different plan depending on your needs.
 ZooKeeper monitoring is metered by the hour, making it suitable for dynamic environments that scale up and down.
-It starts with $0.005 per agent per hour for the standard plan and 7 days of data retention.
+It starts with $3.6 per host per month for the standard plan and 7 days of data retention.

 The Prometheus + Grafana combo is the only open-source ZooKeeper monitoring solution on the list, but a very powerful one allowing you to easily get the most out of your monitoring.
 The setup is very easy: install the Prometheus exporter following the steps in the official ZooKeeper documentation, point your Grafana to it, and you are done.
 You can use the Prometheus + Grafana duo to monitor ZooKeeper as well as your whole environment.
 The best thing is that it is not bound to metrics but can handle logs and traces, giving you the single observability tool to manage it all.